 You can make a personal injury claim any time until 3 years after the accident or injury.

-In the case of personal injury causing death, you have a time limit of 3 years from when the person died to make a claim, unless that person was aware of negligence, in which case the time limit might differ.
+In the case of personal injury causing death, you have a time limit of 3 years from when the person died to make a claim.

-When claiming for others with diminished mental capacity, there is no time limit unless that person regains capacity.
+When claiming for others with diminished mental capacity, there is no time limit.
+There is also no time limit to claim for injuries to children.
 When a child turns 18, they have 3 years to make their own claim for an injury they sustained during childhood.
 Once they turn 21, this right will expire.

 Once a personal injury claim is made, the average duration from start to finish is around 6 to 18 months.
 The duration of a personal injury claim varies with how serious the incident and injuries are and whether the defendant admits responsibility early on in the case.